astropy/package-template/README.rst

 ========================================

-This package provides a template for packages that are affiliated with the `astropy`_ project.
-This package design mirrors the layout of the main Astropy repository, as well as reusing much of the helper code used to organize Astropy.
+This package provides a template for packages that are affiliated with the `Astropy`_ project.
+This package design mirrors the layout of the main `Astropy`_ repository, as well as reusing much of the helper code used to organize `Astropy`_.
 The instructions below describe how to take this template and adjust it for your particular affiliated package.

 .. note::
-    The instructions below assume you are using git for version control, as is used by the main Astropy repository.
+    The instructions below assume you are using git for version control, as is used by the Astropy repository.
 If this is not the case, hopefully it will be clear from context what to do with your particular VCS.

-* Make sure `astropy`_ is installed, as the template depends in part on Astropy to do its setup.
+* Make sure `Astropy`_ is installed, as the template depends in part on Astropy to do its setup.

-* You may have already done this, if you are looking at this file locally, but if not, you will need to obtain a copy of the package template.
+* You may have already done this if you are looking at this file locally, but if not, you will need to obtain a copy of the package template.
 Assuming you have `git`_ installed, just do::